matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.1.0.rst

   a `RuntimeError` if they were called with a ``data`` kwarg and otherwise mismatched arguments.
 They now raise a `TypeError` instead.
+- `.Axes.streamplot` does not support irregularly gridded ``x`` and ``y`` values.
+  So far, it used to silently plot an incorrect result.
+This has been changed to raise a `ValueError` instead.
+- The `.streamplot.Grid` class, which is internally used by streamplot code, also throws a `ValueError` when irregularly gridded values are passed in.

 Removals
 --------